 - Chantal Khoueiry, Founder

-Programmes that invest in girls, their participation and their well-being to promote sustainable change for future generations.
+Invest in girls, their participation and their well-being to promote sustainable change.

-Engaging with families, communities and young people to change attitudes and behaviours related to child marriage.
+Engaging with families, communities and young people to change attitudes and behaviours.

-Services across sectors such as education and health reinforce one another and are tailored to the specific needs of at-risk girls and women.
+Services such as education and health reinforce one another and are tailored to the needs of at-risk girls.

-Advocating for a robust legal and policy framework for preventing child marriage and enforcing preventions.
+Advocating for a robust legal and policy framework for equality and preventing child marriage.

 Plan International UK strive to advance children’s rights and equality for girls all over the world.
 Every child has immense potential, but this is often suppressed by poverty, violence, exclusion and discrimination, and it is girls who are most affected.
 Plan is committed to taking action to see a world that values girls, promotes their rights and ends injustice.

-The Safeguard Futures Ban Child Marriage Campaign is a coalition of UK organisations calling on the UK government to make child marriage a crime in England and Wales.
+In 2019 we launched our #OnlyAGirl campaign to raise awareness amongst the public and decision makers in England and Wales of the need for change in relation to Child Marriage here at home.
+In 2020 we joined forces with the Safeguard Futures Ban Child Marriage Campaign, a coalition of UK organisations calling on the UK government to make child marriage a crime in England and Wales.
 Currently, the law allows 16 and 17-year olds to marry with parental consent, a legal exception that leaves children vulnerable to parental and familial coercion to enter into a marriage against their will.

 Without the resources or information to manage menstruation, millions of girls around the world are forced to miss school during their periods.
 This causes them to fall behind both academically and socially and increases their vulnerability to gender-based violence and health issues.
 An increased risk of poverty and financial insecurity often leads to instances of child marriage.